PeteHaitch/phd_thesis/markdown/a_statistical_model_of_methlyC-seq.md

 #### Distribution of $\beta$-values within samples {-}

 * Stratify by genomic elements
+* Use EPISCOPE data

 #### Distribution of $\beta$-values between samples {-}

 * Stratify by genomic elements
 * Means and variations of these distributions and how these relate to differential methylation
+* Use EPISCOPE data

 ### Correlations